carolzhou/multiPhATE2/README.md

 #### HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE

 It is strongly recommended that you read through this narrative before installing multiPhATE, as you will find here complete installation instructions.
 Then, in the [INSTALLATION CHECKLIST](#installation-and-set-up-checklist) section (below) there is essentially a short summary of the procedure.
+It is also strongly recommended that multiPhATE2 be run in a Conda environment (see below under [CONDA INSTALLATION](#conda)).

 First, create a working directory on your computer for running multiPhATE.
 Then, acquire the multiPhATE package from github.
 This can be done either by downloading a zip file directly from the multiPhATE repository, or by cloning the repository.
 The first method is recommended, but the second is certainly an option: